MOOT – KS4 Programme curriculum

 Malden Oaks Year11 MOOT Programme

-The programme is a part time placement of one day a week.
+The programme is a part-time placement of one day a week.
 Over the duration of the academic year, students will have the opportunity to gain a number of nationally recognised qualifications in a wide variety of outdoor activities.
-These activities include: sailing; Canoeing, kayaking, Hill walking and indoor climbing.
+These activities include: Watersports; canoeing, kayaking, and wakeboarding, indoor climbing and skiing.
+A first aid course is also undertaken.
 This course is suitable for those who would benefit from a broader curriculum, in addition to GCSEs and who work well in a practical and physical environment.
-These qualifications will enhance students’ CVs, whichever career path they follow, but will be particularly helpful for those students interested in pursuing a career in the sports or outdoor activity industry.
+These qualifications will enhance students’ CVs, whichever career path they follow, but will be particularly helpful for those students interested in pursuing a career in the sports and leisure or outdoor activity industry.
 The course runs between September and May.